maurosantos81/my-website/README.md

 # Personal Website Project

-This repository contains the source code for my personal website, showcasing my skills, projects, and interests.
+This repository contains the source code for my personal website, showcasing some of my information, skills, projects and a way to contact me.
 The website is built using Next.js, a React framework known for its performance and developer-friendly features.

 ## Features
 Responsive Design: The website is designed to adapt seamlessly to various screen sizes, ensuring a consistent experience across devices.